 What good are Terms and Conditions if your customers never see them, right?

 So here’s how you should present your Terms and Conditions agreement to users:

 Put a link in your footer

-It’s important to keep a permanent link on your website or app, so users can easily navigate to your terms and conditions at any time.
-This can be done in the header or footer, but is more commonly found at the bottom of a webpage.
+Keep a permanent link on your website or app so users can easily navigate to your Terms and Conditions at any time.
+Most companies choose to place this link in the footer of their site.